Marcokorcak/SQL-Injection-Attack/README.md

 that his salary was updated to $1.

-# Task 3-3 Modify other peoples’ password
+# Task 3-3 Modify other peoples password
 <img src= "https://user-images.githubusercontent.com/77298953/210662177-68b460c7-2749-4577-ae71-d5b632c178fc.PNG" width=70% height=70%>

 The hashed password that was generated in the terminal using Sha1